 Of note is the Cabernet Sauvignon Reserve which is only made from the best juice and only during certain premium vintage years.
 The 2006 was 9 years old at the time of our most recent visit.
 It is starting to show a brick red color in the glass from it’s aging.
 A certain spice shows on the nose continuing as the wine opens – cloves and perhaps a touch of cardamon, with nice fruit notes of black fig and black licorice.
 Hints of mocha show on the finish anchored by lingering fruit and still fairly robust but certainly softened tannins.

 The Jarvis’s also founded the Jarvis Conservatory, based in Napa (a few blocks from downtown – see photos below).
-It is an excellent resource for in the city of Napa for the arts, music and opera.
+This was the old Lisbon Winery built in 1882 by founder J. A. Mathews, who was born in Lisbon, Portugal.
+The winery was in operation until 1976; it was significantly renovated after William and Leticia purchased the property.
+It is an excellent resource for the city of Napa for arts, music and opera performances.
 The conservatory features several annual workshops including Spanish opera, Baroque dance and a puppet festival.
 Art films are presented in high definition.

 Well-known consulting winemaker Dimitri Tchelistcheff (died at age 87 in Hawaii 2017) was the founding winemaker at Jarvis (since 1988).
 He was the son of well known winemaker André Tchelistcheff.
 Dimitri enjoyed a long career in the business, first starting at Beaulieu Vineyard in 1944 as a lab assistant for his father.
 He went on to be a part of Gallo’s wine making team and eventually took a series of wine consulting positions.
 He spent his later years living in Hawaii.

-For more information and to join their wine club, visit: www.jarviswines.com
+For more information and or to join their wine club, visit: www.jarviswines.com